james-willett/james-willett.com/content/posts/scala/scala-basics/2-object-oriented/generics/index.md

 # Generic Methods

-Let's define a companion object (LINK TO THAT POST) for the MyList class.
-Note that objects **cannot** be type parameterised.
+Let's define a [companion object](/scala-objects#companion-objects) for the MyList class. **Note that objects cannot be type parameterised**.
 Inside the object we will define a method that when given a type parameter will construct an empty MyList parameterised with that type:

 ```scala
 object MyList {